Butterscotch Sticky Buns Recipe

-Mix together flour, salt, powdered milk and sugar in a bowl and set aside.
-Measure 3/4 of a cup of milk into a small sauce pan and heat to 95 – 110 F (warm, but not hot).
+Mix together flour, salt, powdered milk, and sugar in a bowl and set aside.
+Measure 3/4 of a cup of milk into a small saucepan and heat to 95 – 110 F (warm, but not hot).
 Melt butter in milk and add yeast.
-Stir in yeast to dissolve and allow to rest for 10 minutes. *Crack the egg into measuring cup and add milk to 1/2 cup line.
+Stir in yeast to dissolve and allow to rest for 10 minutes. *Crack the egg into a measuring cup and add milk to the 1/2 cup line.
 Add to warm milk mixture, add 3 or 4 drops of butterscotch flavoring, and mix well.
-Pour into mixing bowl and stir in about half of the flour mix.
+Pour into a mixing bowl and stir in about half of the flour mix.
 Add the rest of the flour mix a little at a time while you combine thoroughly.
-Knead dough on floured surface until dough is no longer sticky.
+Knead dough on a floured surface until dough is no longer sticky.
 Cover and allow to rise until doubled (in a warm spot).
-Punch dough down and allow to rest for 10 minutes.
-Knead dough on lightly floured surface until it is elastic.
+Punch the dough down and allow it to rest for 10 minutes.
+Knead dough on a lightly floured surface until it is elastic.

 For both bread maker and hand made, finish your rolls with these instructions:

-On a lightly floured surface, roll dough out into a rectangle, about 1 – 2″ thick.
-Make the filling by melting the 1/2 cup of butter and mixing with 1/2 cup sugar and 4 or 5 drops of butterscotch flavoring.
-Melt 2 tablespoons of butter and pour into bottom of 9×13″ cake pan.
-Add one or two small scoops of filling to bottom of pan and mix with melted butter.
-Spread around to coat bottom of pan.
-Spread the rest of filling over rectangle, leaving a strip along one of the long ends of the rectangle without any filling.
+On a lightly floured surface, roll the dough out into a rectangle, about 1 – 2″ thick.
+Make the filling by melting the 1/2 cup of butter and mixing it with 1/2 cup of sugar and 4 or 5 drops of butterscotch flavoring.
+Melt 2 tablespoons of butter and pour into the bottom of a 9×13″ cake pan.
+Add one or two small scoops of filling to the bottom of the pan and mix with melted butter.
+Spread around to coat the bottom of the pan.
+Spread the rest of the filling over the rectangle, leaving a strip along one of the long ends of the rectangle without any filling.
 If you wish, spread a handful or two of butterscotch morsels on the filling for extra yumminess.
 (I don’t have any on hand, but I’m not sure they need it.)
-Roll long end of dough rectangle up, with filling free end on the outside of the roll.
-Use a little warm water dabbed along filling free end to stick the roll together.
-Cut the dough ‘log’ cross ways into about 12 ‘pinwheel’ sections.
+Roll the long end of the dough rectangle up, with the filling free end on the outside of the roll.
+Use a little warm water dabbed along the filling-free end to stick the roll together.
+Cut the dough ‘log’ crossways into about 12 ‘pinwheel’ sections.
 Place each section in the 9×13″ pan, leaving space between them to rise.